seancaulfield/pidesktop/berry.md

 ============================================
 This is the EASIEST approach to setting up a pi-desktop case and while it does require a dedicated SD card it can also be the FASTEST if you have a good network connection and for some it is even faster than manually imaging your mSATA SSD.

+Key features of pidesktop:

+- Reliable reboot with mSATA SSD drives
+- Flash on boot to signal pidesktop support is enabled
+- Improved installation instructions (Raspian and Bootberry)
+- New pd-check command that provides detailed environment support
+- Improved logging information
+- Improved systemd services
+- Rationalized file naming scheme

 This approach is easiest because it eliminates any SD card changes that might be needed and the SD card you install inside the case is intended to stay there.
 Berryboot which is a light weight boot manager placed on your Pi's SD card which then allows you to boot one or more OSs from your SSD.
-The approach described here requires downloading an OS from the network, while there are other approaches they are not covered here.
+The approach described here requires downloading OS images from the network, while there are other approaches they are not covered here.

 Needed parts:
 - Pi Desktop Case